On This Page

 dataset="cribl_search_sample" | where status=$field.value$

-…then when a user selects a field with the value 200, the Interaction runs this query:
+…then clicking on a field with the value 200 triggers this query…

 dataset="cribl_search_sample" | where status="200"